Peer-to-Peer Deep Learning for Beyond-5G IoT

 Beyond-5G internet-of-things (IoT) is evolving into vast networks of mobile devices that wirelessly collaborate with their peers to train intelligent models and perceive the world around them.
 IoT, smart cities, and other emerging computing environments are densely populated with devices that share three key characteristics: 1) they autonomously collect and process data on-device; 2) they cooperate with \textit{peers} over wireless device-to-device links; 3) they have great potential to leverage advancements in \textit{deep learning}.

-Innovative applications for emerging distributed systems, like autonomous vehicles, rely on deep neural networks to achieve very high performance on tasks like image classification \cite{9706268}.
-Simultaneously, hardware developments are enabling deep neural network training on mobile devices \cite{10.1145/3486618, patil2022poet} and inference on ultra-low-power embedded devices \cite{10.1145/3510850}.
-Distributed devices in beyond-5G IoT cannot rely solely on local training data since it is often insufficient for training deep models to generalize well to unseen data \cite{pmlr-v54-mcmahan17a}.
-As these networked systems are rapidly growing, scaling privacy-preserving cloud and edge server-based collaboration among devices (i.e., federated learning \cite{pmlr-v54-mcmahan17a}) is increasingly infeasible.
+Innovative applications for emerging distributed systems, like autonomous vehicles, rely on deep neural networks to achieve very high performance on tasks like image classification~\cite{9706268}.
+Simultaneously, hardware developments are enabling deep neural network training on mobile devices~\cite{10.1145/3486618, patil2022poet} and inference on ultra-low-power embedded devices~\cite{10.1145/3510850}.
+Distributed devices in beyond-5G IoT can not solely rely on local training data since it is often insufficient for training deep models that generalize well to unseen data~\cite{pmlr-v54-mcmahan17a}.
+As these networked systems are rapidly growing, scaling privacy-preserving cloud and edge server-based collaboration among devices (i.e., federated learning~\cite{pmlr-v54-mcmahan17a}) is increasingly infeasible.
 This makes it crucial for devices to cooperate with nearby peers over wireless device-to-device links.